spikeekips/mitum-doc/readthedocs/docs/isaac+/voting-stages.rst

 .. note::

-    Node is booted and previous block is already established.
+    Q. Node is booted and previous block is already established.
 Does *INIT* ballot should contain new block and previous round information?

-        TL;DR Yes.
+    A. TL;DR Yes.
 Basically *INIT* stage works for verifying the previous voting result and finally establishing it.
 If previous voting is already established, the new block and it's round information will be used the new starting round is based on the valid block or not.

 Proposal